Asim-Dey/Asim-K-Dey/index.md

 I am a  Visiting Research Collaborator in the Department of Electrical Engineering (EE) at Princeton University and a Postdoctoral Research Associate at The University of  Texas at Dallas.
 I work jointly with H. Vincent Poor at Princeton University and Yulia R. Gel at The University of Texas at Dallas.
 In Summer 2019 I received my PhD from the department of Mathematical Sciences at The University of Texas at Dallas under the advice of Yulia R. Gel.
 In Fall 2017 I was a Visiting Graduate Research Fellow  at Statistical and Applied Mathematical Sciences Institute ([SAMSI](https://www.samsi.info/)), NC.

-You can use the [editor on GitHub](https://github.com/asimdey01/AsimDey/edit/gh-pages/index.md) to maintain and preview the content for your website in Markdown files.

-Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.

 ### Research interests
 1. Statistical methods for complex networks.
 2. Topological data analysis.